Women's football

 No hay anuncios

 Money seems to be one of the main differences between the two competitions.
-The Catalan club is tied hand and foot by the famous fair play financial.
-The salaries of the first women's team affect the men's, which is why the Blaugrana directors have to make maneuvers to be able to fit everything into the same bag in La Liga.
-This allows English clubs – with much more financial freedom and economic injections behind them – to offer much more attractive salaries to the footballers.
+The Catalan club is tied hand and foot by the famous financial fair play.
+The salaries of the women's first team affect the men's, so the azulgrana directors have to make maneuvers to fit everything into the same pot in La Liga.
+This allows English clubs –with much more financial freedom and economic injections behind them– to offer much more attractive salaries to the players.

 Cargando